dyrkin/aggregation-utils/README.md

 Integer apartmentsCount = AggregationUtils.sum(buildings, m(Building.class).getApartmetsCount());
 ````

+**Hierarchical calls**

-You also can do hierarchycal calls.
+You also can do hierarchical calls.
 So, to count all bricks from all buildings on your street do:

 ```java
 List<Building> buildings = new ArrayList<Building>();